 Ask your selected speakers to provide a short, sample recording of their presentation to confirm their A/V setup is sufficient.
 Items to check include quality and sharpness of their camera, whether the audio works and is loud enough, lighting, and background.
 That way, they can address any potential issues well ahead of the event.

 3. Gather videos for event marketing

 At some point between when your speakers are selected and when you prepare content for your virtual event platform, you’ll need to collect additional information from your speakers such as headshots and bios.
 This is also a perfect opportunity to have your speakers and session leaders use your abstract management software to record and submit short intro videos that can be used on your website and social media channels to promote the event.

 4. Gather videos from sponsors and exhibitors

 Your sponsors and exhibitors want as much opportunity as possible to get their message in front of attendees.
-Pre-recorded videos are great to feature on your virtual event platform and to promote premier sponsors and exhibitors on your website and social media channels.
-But not all sponsors and exhibitors will have a pre-produced video.
-If this is the case, a company representative can easily use your abstract management system’s built-in video recording and submission tool to record a short message that is personalized to your attendees.
+Instead of the traditional banner ad, logo placement, or text listing, give them the option of video.
+Even if they don’t already have a pre-produced video to share, they can easily record and submit a short message that is personalized to your attendees.
 It’s an easy, low-cost solution that provides increased exposure and value.

 While the format of events has changed, the need to source high-quality content hasn’t.
 But in a virtual setting, that definition of “quality” extends beyond the subject matter.
 The presentation style of the speaker and the technical quality matter too.
 Pre-recorded videos can help you minimize issues for your virtual attendees before the event begins.
 They can also provide opportunities to create a better experience for your speakers, sponsors, and exhibitors.